Learning about ventilators

 How Does Being on a Ventilator Feel?

-A patient receives medicine to remain comfortable while on a ventilator.
-The medicine may cause patients to be too sleepy to open their eyes.
+A person receives medicine to remain comfortable while on a ventilator, especially if they have a breathing tube in their mouth.
+The medicine may cause people to be too sleepy to open their eyes.

-Patients on ventilators will have many wires and tubes on them.
-This may look scary, but these wires and tubes help keep them carefully monitored.
+People on ventilators will have many wires and tubes on them.
+This may look scary, but these wires and tubes help to carefully monitor them.

-Some patients may have restraints.
+Some people may have restraints.
 These are used to prevent them from pulling out any important tubes and wires.

-Patients are placed on ventilators when they are not able to breathe on their own.
+People are placed on ventilators when they cannot breathe on their own.
 This may be for any of the following reasons:

-- To make sure the patient is getting enough oxygen.
+- To make sure the person is getting enough oxygen and is getting rid of carbon dioxide.

-- After surgery, patients may need a ventilator to breathe for them when they have had medicine that causes them to be sleepy and their breathing has not returned to normal.
+- After surgery, people may need a ventilator to breathe for them when they have had medicine that causes them to be sleepy and their breathing has not returned to normal.

 - A person has an illness or injury and is not able to breathe normally.

-Most of the time, a ventilator is needed only for a short time: hours, days, or weeks.
-But in some cases, a ventilator is needed for longer periods -- months or even years.
+Most of the time, a ventilator is needed only for a short time -- hours, days, or weeks.
+But in some cases, a ventilator is needed for months, or sometimes years.

 What Kind of Care Does a Person Need When on a Ventilator?

-In the hospital, a patient on a ventilator is watched closely by health care providers including doctors, nurses, and respiratory therapists.
+In the hospital, a person on a ventilator is watched closely by health care providers including doctors, nurses, and respiratory therapists.

-When the ventilator is used for more than a few days, the patient may receive nutrition through tubes into either the vein or stomach.
+When the ventilator is used for more than a few days, the person may receive nutrition through tubes into either a vein or their stomach.

 MacIntyre NR.
-Principles of mechanical ventilation.
-In: Mason RJ, Murray JF, Broaddus VC, et al., eds.
-Murray and Nadel's Textbook of Respiratory Medicine.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 89.
+Mechanical ventilation.
+In: Broaddus VC, Mason RJ, Broaddus VC, et al., eds.
+Murray & Nadel's Textbook of Respiratory Medicine.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 101.

 Reviewed By: Denis Hadjiliadis, MD, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.